Prominent Senate Republican warns Trump trial could spark more impeachments | Politics

 A prominent U.S. Senate Republican warned on Saturday that former President Donald Trump's second impeachment trial could lead to the prosecution of former Democratic presidents if Republicans retake the chamber in two years.

+The party's spokesman did not immediately respond to a request for comment.
+There are concerns on both sides of the aisle that the trial could distract from Biden's legislative agenda.

-Schumer, who became Senate majority leader this week, tweeted on Friday that the Senate would confirm Biden's Cabinet, enact a new COVID-19 relief package and conduct Trump's impeachment trial.
+Schumer, who became Senate majority leader this week, said on Friday the impeachment trial would start the week of Feb.
+8. That will give both sides time to prepare while the Senate works to confirm Biden's Cabinet and enact a new COVID-19 relief package, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)